 - About 1 to 5 percent of normal marrow cells are blast cells.
 In ALL, at least 20 percent of marrow cells are blast cells.

-If you're diagnosed with ALL, blood and bone marrow tests during or after treatment to see how your ALL cells are responding to therapy.
+If you're diagnosed with ALL, blood and bone marrow tests are done during or after treatment to see how your ALL cells are responding to therapy.